Leadership Studies Dissertations

 2. Initial Literature Review and Research Methods Identification.
-Following completion of the Proposal Development course and at least two of the courses in the cognate area, each student should submit an initial review of the literature for the dissertation, along with a confirmation that the proposed research methods are in alignment with the questions and initial design of the dissertation.
-These items should be submitted to the program director and the chair of the doctoral committee, if one has been identified by that time.
+During enrollment in ED 817 Data Collection and Methods, students will submit possibly their third version of a research proposal with a strong review of the literature for the dissertation, an introduction, and a methodology section that confirms that the proposed research methods are in alignment with the research questions and research design of the dissertation.
+These items should be submitted to the ED 817 instructor, the chair of the dissertation committee, and to the program director (via Moodle), in that order.

 4. Quality Review of Dissertation.
-Prior to the dissertation defense and during the last three semester hours of dissertation course enrollment, each candidate must obtain approval from his/her advisor and doctoral committee that the following element are in order:
+Prior to the dissertation defense and during the last three semester hours of dissertation course enrollment, each candidate must obtain approval from his/her dissertation chair and dissertation committee that the following elements are in order:

 b. references and narrative are in quality alignment with the most current edition of the APA Publication Manual;